Aswathy1891989/Pymaceuticals/README.md

 Pymaceuticals is an application used to analyze the the  data from  most recent animal study by a pharmeceutical dataset.
 In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.

-Here I am  analyzing the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+Here I am  analyzing the data, with the help of Matplotlib Plots to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.